wp-plugins/team-members/readme.txt

 == Changelog ==
 = 2.0.4 =
 * SAFE UPDATE: No data loss for those upgrading from version 1.0 or higher
-* Added alt attribute to link’s icons
+* Added alt attribute to link’s icon

 = 2.0.3 =
 * SAFE UPDATE: No data loss for those upgrading from version 1.0 or higher